-If you have been injured in some type of an accident and you have been putting off seeing a doctor because you originally did not think you were injured you might be wondering what you should do now.
+If you have been injured in some type of an accident and you have been putting off seeing a doctor because you originally did not think you were injured, you might be wondering what you should do now.
 You might also want to know if you have a personal injury case whereby you could collect monies for your injuries and damages.

 What should you do?

-There are two things that you should be doing immediately.
-The first is you should contact an experienced Connecticut personal injury attorney so that you can learn more about your particular situation and get additional information about what you should be doing and what you should not be doing.
-One of the things that the insurance company of the person that caused your accident will argue is that because you failed to seek immediate medical care that you were either not injured or you have contributed in some way to the severity of your injuries.
+- The first is you should contact an experienced Connecticut personal injury attorney so that you can learn more about your particular situation and get additional information about what you should be doing and what you should not be doing.
+One of the things that the insurance company of the person that caused your accident will argue is that because you failed to seek immediate medical care.
+Because of this, they will claim that you were either not injured or you have contributed in some way to the severity of your injuries.

 What should you never do?

 The lawyers at Hastings, Cohan & Walsh, LLP have been representing injured parties and their families for decades.
-We have written the book, literally, on Connecticut personal injury law.
-Call us today to get your questions answered or to schedule a free consultation.
-You can even download our free book on Connecticut accident and injury law here.
+We have literally written the book on Connecticut personal injury law.
+You can also download our vast list of free resources that will help you in your personal injury case here.
+Do not delay getting this valuable free information.